 If you live in an area with high humidity like I do, the more moisture it can extract from the air, the fewer problems you'll have indoors.

-Some lower priced air dehumidifiers with poor reviews are not very efficient and are limited in the amount moisture they can extract each day.
+Some lower priced air dehumidifiers with poor reviews are not very efficient and are limited in the extracted amount of moisture per day.
 So you'll want to pay close attention to this number when shopping around.

-The top products I review below pull anywhere from 10 to 68 ounces of water vapor from the air in a 24 hour period.
-This range covers most people's needs for a compact dehumidifier.
+The product reviews above pull anywhere from 10 to 68 ounces of water vapor from the air in a 24 hour period.
+This range covers most people's needs for a compact dehumidifier unit.

-Here’s something you definitely don’t want to run into – buying a brand new electric dehumidifier only to find out that it’s not powerful enough to get the job done.
+Here’s something you definitely don’t want to run into – buying a brand new electric dehumidifier (even with an Energy Star sticker), only to find out that it’s not powerful enough to get the job done.

 To avoid this headache, you need to make sure that your device can cover the entire area that you’re going to place it in.

-Most brands use the term “cubic feet” (also known as cu ft) to indicate how much space they can handle.
-This measurement is simply the width x length x height of an area or room.
+Most brands utilize the term “cubic feet” (also known as cu ft) to indicate how much space they can handle.
+This measurement is easy to understand, it is simply the width x length x height of an area or room.

-Some of the best dehumidifiers that are small and portable cover anywhere from 300 to 2,200 cubic feet.
+Some of the best dehumidifier that is small and portable cover anywhere from 300 to 2,200 cubic feet.

-To help you understand what this means in a real-life setting, consider the following:
+To help you understand what this means in a real-life setting, here is an easy to understand guide:

 - 300 cu ft is about 100 square feet (or a 10′ x 10′ room)